goalgorilla/drupal_social/readme.md

     composer update -n --lock --verbose
     ```

-3. Install the site and select install profile 'social'.
+3. Install the site via UI or Drush and select install profile 'social'.
 4. Optionally generate demo content by following these [instructions](https://github.com/goalgorilla/drupal_social/wiki/Demo-content)

-## Docker toolbox ##
+## Install in Docker containers ##
 Download and install the [toolbox](https://www.docker.com/docker-toolbox).

 Note that the docker projects have to be somewhere in your /Users/ directory in order to work (limitation for Mac and Windows).
 Note that /Users/<name>/Sites/Docker is fine.